wuyuansushen/aria2c_TrackersList/README.md

     2. Specify a range with `-`

+    > Note

+    > In multi file torrent, the adjacent files specified by this option may also be downloaded.

 ### Other tips

 - You could use `wget` to get resource downloaded by `aria2c` through Web Server.